Azure-Samples/azure-search-openai-demo-csharp/README.md

 > **Warning**<br>
 > By default this sample will create an Azure App Service, Azure Static Web App, and Azure Cognitive Search resource that have a monthly cost, as well as Form Recognizer resource that has cost per document page.
 You can switch them to free versions of each of them if you want to avoid this cost by changing the parameters file under the infra folder (though there are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.)

+> **Important**<br>
+> Signing up for Vector Search Private Preview in Azure Cognitive Search
+>
+> Azure Cognitive Search supports searching using pure vectors, pure text, or in hybrid mode where both are combined.
+For the vector-based cases, you'll need to sign up for Vector Search Private Preview.
+To sign up, please fill in this form: [https://aka.ms/VectorSearchSignUp](https://aka.ms/VectorSearchSignUp).
+>
+> Preview functionality is provided under [Supplemental Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/), without a service level agreement, and isn't recommended for production workloads.

 ### Prerequisites

 #### To Run Locally